 its voice describing fragile shatters

-in dry fields;
+in dry fields;the city is

 so far away